 physicalLocation property

-A location object SHALL contain a property named physicalLocation whose value is a physicalLocation object (§3.20) that identifies the file within which the location lies.
+If physical location information is available, a location object SHALL contain a property named physicalLocation whose value is a physicalLocation object (§3.20) that identifies the file within which the location lies.
+If physical location information is not available, physicalLocation SHALL be absent.

 fullyQualifiedLogicalName property